Child custody and visitation situations

 There may be circumstances when a mother or father may receive limited or no visitation with his or her children, but those instances are quite rare and usually involve criminal behavior or domestic violence.
 And gone are the days when children are automatically placed with the mother and the father goes his own direction.

 I nearly forgot.
-I promised the people over at ClearviewGlobal that I'd give them a mention in my next article.
+I promised the people over at Speed river moving that I'd give them a mention in my next article.
 They treated me great and were professional every step of the way.
-I was able to get Rishi on the telephone or on-line whenever I wanted help.
+I was able to get Lee on the telephone or on-line whenever I wanted help.
 It was a great experience.
-If you are seeking a top-notch IT service provider give them a look.
-You simply won't do better in NEW YORK.
+If you are seeking an awesome Burlington based moving company give them a look.
+You simply won't do better in Ontario.
 Alright, I'm out for now.
 Check back soon!